philbirnie/cusndip/content/static/findings/0-unified-intro.md

 <li><strong>Mental Health and Wellness</strong>

 Participants shared that their access to mental health services varied.
-The experienced barriers including mental health counselors who were not culturally competent, embedded counselors who did not understand racial background, and personal time commitment.
+They experienced barriers including mental health counselors who were not culturally competent, embedded counselors who did not understand racial background, and personal time commitment.

 <blockquote>Nope, just myself.
 We may have talked about it [mental health] with friends.
 No therapy or counseling or speak to someone to share my side.
 Or counselors on campus, if I reached out to them, they wouldn’t understand unless they were Black.
 Chances are they [mental health counselors] wouldn’t be Black.
     <cite>-Jorgio</cite>